Side-view mirror

-A side-view mirror (or side mirror), also known as a wing mirror, is a mirror placed on the exterior of motor vehicles for the purposes of helping the driver see areas behind and to the sides of the vehicle, outside the driver's peripheral vision (in the "blind spot").
+A side-view mirror (or side mirror), also known as a door mirror and often (in the UK) called a wing mirror, is a mirror placed on the exterior of motor vehicles for the purposes of helping the driver see areas behind and to the sides of the vehicle, outside the driver's peripheral vision (in the "blind spot").

 Almost all modern cars mount their side mirrors on the doors—normally at the A-pillar—rather than the wings (the portion of the body above the wheel well).

 The side mirror is equipped for manual or remote vertical and horizontal adjustment so as to provide adequate coverage to drivers of differing height and seated position.
 Remote adjustment may be mechanical by means of bowden cables, or may be electric by means of geared motors.
 The mirror glass may also be electrically heated and may include electrochromic dimming to reduce glare to the driver from the headlamps of following vehicles.
 Increasingly, the side mirror incorporates the vehicle's turn signal repeaters.
 There is evidence to suggest that mirror-mounted repeaters may be more effective than repeaters mounted in the previously predominant fender side location.

 Optional side mirror

-In the 1940s, many roads were unpaved and had two lanes, one in each direction.
-Drivers had to be aware only of traffic on their side and directly behind them (rear view).
-Due to this, most passenger vehicles with an internal rear-view mirror until the late 1960s had the passenger-side mirror only as an optional addition, as it was considered a luxury.
+Through the 1940s, most roads had just two lanes, one in each direction.
+Drivers usually had to be aware only of traffic ahead of and directly behind them.
+Due to this, early cars had just a single rear-view mirror mounted on the top of the windshield or on top of the dashboard.
+When side mirrors were introduced to help drivers see overtaking vehicles, most cars had only the driver-side mirror as standard equipment.
+A passenger-side mirror was optional on most cars through the 1970s.
+Today all 3 mirrors are standard on almost all passenger vehicles.